Bank Guarantee without Collateral

 We will explain this better with the help of an example.

 Now, there is a ‘company Y’ that sells the raw materials that ‘company X’ requires.
-But they are hesitant to do business without any upfront payment and cannot merely rely on ‘company X’s’ word.
+However they are hesitant to do business without any upfront payment and cannot merely rely on ‘company X’s’ word.
 So, ‘company X’ decides to apply for a bank guarantee from a bank for the total amount of the trade.
 The bank, upon taking a look at ‘company X’s’ financials and collateral, approves the guarantee and provides it to ‘company Y.’

 This bank guarantee issued to ‘company Y’ means that if the buyer, i.e. ‘company X’ is unable to complete the payment within the stipulated time frame as stated in the document, the bank that has issued the guarantee will pay the seller.

-Once ‘company Y’ receives the guarantee, it will proceed to complete the trade and supply the raw materials to ‘company X’ who then begins manufacturing the goods for the order.
+Once ‘Company Y’ receives the guarantee, it will proceed to complete the trade and supply the raw materials to ‘Company X’ who then begins manufacturing the goods for the order.
 At a later date, within the stipulated time frame, ‘company X’ makes the required payment directly to ‘company Y.’ The bank guarantee then becomes null and void.

 When is a bank guarantee required?